pslu-mphil/Core-course-notes/book/reference/glossary.md

 Abiotic
     Deriving from physical/chemical processes without the involvement of life.

+Accretion
+    The process whereby an object, such as a planet, gains mass.

+Astronomical unit
+    The mean Earth - Sun distance, ~150 million kilometers.

 Autotroph
     An organism using inorganic energy sources (sunlight, energy from rocks) to convert inorganic carbon compounds (e.g., CO2) to organic compounds and energy.